vbochenin/vbochenin.github.io/_posts/2022-10-14-how-to-limit-folder.md

 ## What an issue I've got

 Today I've got a task to test (and fix) how the application behaves during a backup when it does not have a space on the device.
-As result, there shouldn't be any new files once the backup is failed with "no space left" error.
+As a result, there shouldn't be any new files when the backup fails with a "no space left" error.

 ## How did I investigate the issue

-So far, I see the following options for how to reproduce the issue:
+So far, I see the following options for reproducing the problem:
-- to have enormous application data to backup, either on some shared machine or generate the content locally
+- to have huge application data to back up, either on a shared machine or generate the content locally
-- to create a limited-size directory and try to write a backup there
+- to create a directory of limited size and try to write a backup to it.

-First is time-consuming to reproduce it locally, so let's start with creating limited-size directories.
+The first is time-consuming to reproduce locally, so let's start by creating limited-size directories.

 I have two target environments for testing: Windows 10 and Debian-based Linux.
-I've chosen Ubuntu 18.04 because I have the VM already installed.
+I've chosen Ubuntu 18.04 because I already have the VM installed.

-So, let's make a backup for the newly installed application and check its size.
+So let's backup the newly installed application and check its size.
-And empty backup is 8.5Mb.
-It is suspicious the app has an 8Mb backup from scratch, and I will write it down to fix later, but I have another issue so far.
+And the empty backup is 8.5Mb.
+It is suspicious that the application has an 8Mb backup from scratch, and I will write it down to fix it later, but I have another problem so far.

 ### Windows

-I haven't found a way to create a limited-size directory on Windows, but I can create a limited-size virtual disk and use it for my purposes.
+I have yet to find a way to create a limited-size directory in Windows.
+However, I can make a limited-size virtual hard disk and use it.

 1. Go to Disk management